Pranso141/VLSI-8-Bit-ALU/README.md

 ## Limitations 🏮
 - Currently can only work on unsigned numbers, will work on improving the project to work with signed numbers (in an unforseeable future).
-- Must Specify the direction of the shift (1 for right shift and 0 for left shift)